Queen's Park (Toronto): Layout

 The shape of Queen's Park is similar to an oval, although the southwestern edge of Queens Park "kinks in" somewhat.
 The "kink" in the southwestern edge formed the former bank of Taddle Creek, a waterway underground.
 The oval park is bounded by Queen's Park Crescent East and West.
 These form part of a major through route consist of University Avenue (south of College Street), Queen's Park Crescent East and West, Queen's Park, and Avenue Road (north of Bloor Street).

 Queen's Park Crescent East and West carry northbound and southbound traffic respectively and are linked to make a complete counterclockwise loop around the park.
 University Avenue, Queen's Park (with no suffix), and Avenue Road have two-way traffic and lie in essentially the same straight line.
 Wellesley Street bisects Queen's Park Crescent slightly north of the loop's centre.

 The portion of the park north of Wellesley Street is maintained by the Toronto Parks, Forestry and Recreation Division and includes a number of benches along paving stones, and picnic tables.
 The section follows the traditional British design, dominated by large trees that provide extensive cover during summer.
 The pathways radiate outwards from an equestrian statue of Edward VII, which stands on a large mound at the centre of the northern section.
-The main north-south path runs between the equestrian statue and the war memorial for the 48th Highlanders of Canada at the park's northern tip.
+The main north-south path runs between the equestrian statue and the 48th Highlanders of Canada Regimental Memorial at the park's northern tip.
 The north section of Queen's Park is the 'saluting station' for the Province of Ontario.
 Gun salutes are conducted here to mark special occasions including Victoria Day (fired at 1200 EDT), Canada Day (fired at 1200 EDT), and Remembrance Day (fired at 1102 EST).
 Other salutes are also conducted here throughout the year as dictated by protocol.